 UChicago Research Symposium and Lecture

-UCISTEM hosts this annual event each fall in partnership with an RSO.
-(2014 partner was Phoenix Biology) and faculty members.
-The symposium is a wonderful opportunity for students to showcase their research endeavors to the University community and promotes interdisciplinary, intellectual discourse among students, staff, and faculty of all disciplines.
+UCISTEM hosts this annual event each fall in partnership with an RSO (2014 partner was Phoenix Biology) and faculty members.
+The symposium is a wonderful opportunity for students to showcase their research endeavors to the University community and promotes interdisciplinary, intellectual discourse among a variety of students, staff, and faculty.

 Internship and Shadowing Opportunities